 Understanding the difference is essential for your oral health.
 Depending on the issue, an orthodontist may be able to provide more thorough care than a dentist.
-Knowing when to contact an orthodontist can help you take care of a problem before it becomes too severe.
+Knowing when to contact an orthodontist near you can help you take care of a problem before it becomes too severe.

 What is a Dentist?